 Manong Romy our trike driver offered us a packaged “tourcycle” for both north and south Pagudpud.
 Chi, doesn’t have any contact with any tour guides there and Manong gave us a discount so we gladly agreed.

 At 1:30pm, we started our Pagudpud North Trip.
 1st stop, Kabigan Falls.
 Just 1.8 kilometers from the national hi-way, it takes 30 minutes from jump-off.
 Easy, right?
 There is a 60php/person entrance fee and you will be assigned a guide going to the falls.
 To be honest, you actually don’t need a guide because the trail is easy to follow.
 But it’s a source of income for some of the locals and it’s nice to have someone who knows about the place + a photographer especially if you’re just a couple like us.
 The trek is super easy plus you will never get bored of the scenery, the fields the river and the trees, we look at in awe.
-Finally, we reach the falls.
+Finally, we reached the falls.
 We took pictures and off we go.

 💡 Tip: Bring another set of clothes + swimwear incase you want to take a dip.
 And sandals, I personally suggest the all terrain sandals because of some rough rocky and slippery terrain.